 If a student misses more than 25% of the meetings but attended and actively participated in at least 50% of the tutorials, the student must make an appointment with the study advisor.
-During this confidential appointment, the student must give reasons for his/her absence in all meetings.
+During this confidential appointment, the student must give reasons for their absence in all meetings.
 The study advisor will request the board of examiners to accept the absence in case of valid reasons.
 The reasons will not be mentioned.
 The student must submit a written request to the board of examiners within a week after the relevant course has ended.
 The board of examiners will finally decide whether the student's absence is an exception or he/she should take the course again.
+If an exception is granted, the board of examiners can in consultation with the faculty decide on which course elements have to be compensated for.